-The following information on farming, forest resource use and wildlife in this section was collected during interviews conducted with inhabitants of the Chaung Tha village in the afternoon and evening of 29 Nov 2008 (Fig. 9).
+The following information on farming, forest resource use and wildlife was collected during interviews conducted with inhabitants of the Chaung Tha village in the afternoon and evening of 29 Nov.
+2008 (Fig. 9).
 Chaung Tha is the closest village to the field survey area.